 Alfredo Di Lelio

 The dish is one of the oldest and simplest ways to prepare pasta, tossing with Parmesan cheese and butter.
 As the cheese melts into the warm butter, it creates a thick, beautiful, and delicious sauce.
-Note that I did not mention cream.
-Cream is an American addition to the traditional Italian dish.
-Rarely will you find a cream based "Alfredo" dish in Italy, and chances are if you happen to find the dish on a menu it goes by fettuccini al triplo burro.
-Unlike in other places around the world, this dish is not popular in Italy.
+Note that I did not mention cream, the cream is an American addition to the traditional Italian dish.
+Rarely will you find a cream-based "Alfredo" dish in Italy, and chances are if you find the dish on a menu, it goes by fettuccini al triplo burro.
+Unlike in other places around the world, this dish is not as popular in Italy.

 The first reference to the classic pasta dish was in the 15-century northern Italian cookbook, Lebro de Arte Coquinaria, written by Martino da Como.
 Which makes perfect sense considering Parmigiano-Reggiano cheese hails from the northern provinces.

 The naming of this dish started in 1908 in a trattoria in Rome owned by Alfredo's mother, Angelina.
 According to lore, Alfredo worked at his mother's trattoria during the time his wife, Ines, had given birth to their first child Armando.
 Ines's health was declining from the stress of childbirth and had become weak from not eating.
 What could Alfredo do; other than pray to St. Anna the patron saint of pregnant woman?
 With his own hands and worried heart, Alfredo served Ines a dish of flat noodles mixed with butter and fresh Parmesan.
 Ines devoured the dish her husband lovingly made, regained her strength, and suggested that Alfredo include the dish at the restaurant.
 The dish became an instant success.